 To ensure better quality of care and better financial access to care for people with diabetes, advocacy will also be used to ensure that diabetes treatment and care are fully included in the Universal Health Coverage system to be set up in the country.

-At the end of the project, Burkina Faso will have an effective and sustainable policy environment and a decentralised and strengthened diabetes care system.
+At the end of the project, the Comoros will have an effective and sustainable political environment and a decentralised and strengthened diabetes care system.
+People with diabetes will benefit from quality care on the three islands leading to better prevention and management of diabetes and a decrease in the number of serious complications and premature deaths.
 The country will also benefit from ambitious prevention actions including, for example, teachers and students from primary and secondary schools.

-To ensure effectiveness and long-term sustainability, all the main health actors in Burkina Faso will be involved from the start of the project: Ministry of Health, General and Regional Directorates of Health, national and regional hospitals and health structures; health professionals as well as patients' associations and associations of health professionals.
+To ensure effectiveness and long-term sustainability, all the main health actors in the Comoros will be involved from the start of the project: Ministry of Health, General and Regional Directorates of Health, national and regional hospitals and health structures; health professionals as well as patients' associations and associations of health professionals.

 - 400 community outreach activities conducted on gestational diabetes reaching 8,000 women

 - + More